steinbeck/Surge/doc/Manual.md

 ### Description of available options

-EXPLANATION OF surge OPTIONS (version 0.5)

-Options are indicated by a hyphen in the Unix style, such as -u.
+Options are indicated by a hyphen in the Unix style, such as `-u`.

 They can be concatenated or written separately: -u -t0 is the same as -ut0.
 The exception is the option -oFILE (specify output file) where the file name is everything from the "-o" to the end of the option.

 If options have values, they must be written against the option name and not separately: "-t2" is valid but "-t 2" is not.

 #### Output options.

 -u  Don't write any molecules; just generate them and report the number.

 -oFILE  Specify a file name for output, to be used instead of the standard output.
 You can specify names with spaces or special characters by using quotes, for example -o'Very Many Molecules.smi'

 -S  Output in basic SMILES format